deathtothecorporation/plunder-docs/sire/standard-library.md

 Our goal at this point is to get you familiar with enough of the Sire "standard library" of functions that you feel comfortable writing a basic cog.
 As such, this is not an exhaustive reference but an overview of common functions.

-Feel free to skim this section for now and come back to it as needed while you work through building your first cogs.
+Feel free to skim this section for now and come back to it as needed while you work through the rest of the docs.

 ### `trk`